Outside the UK ++ 44 1623 799 309

 where he was a prolific painter, also enjoying some time painting in Switzerland, Spain, Italy, and Scotland.

-If you wish to visit the beautiful countryside and villages in the south west of France where Flint spent much of his time painting,
+If you wish to visit the beautiful countryside and villages in the south west of France where Sir William Russell Flint spent much of his time painting,

 a beautiful holiday house in Dordogne is to let throughout the year.

-Sir William Russell Flint prints and paintings have been our speciality for over thirty years, we have on display over
+We have specialized in the paintings and prints by Sir William Russell Flint for over thirty years, and have on display over

-500 limited edition prints, signed and unsigned; Also original watercolour paintings and red chalk drawings, for sale.
+500 edition prints, signed and unsigned; Also original watercolour paintings and red chalk drawings, for sale.

 The limited edition prints, particularly the signed, limited edition prints (ie. pre 1969) were very sought after at the publication date,